jean-pierreBoth/graphembed/README.md

   See results in [orkut.md](./orkut.md) and examples directory together with a small Rust notebook in directory [Notebooks](./Notebooks/orkutrs.ipynb)

+## Validation

+Validation of embeddings is assessed via standard Auc with random deletion of edges.
+See documentation in the *link* module and *embed* binary.
+We give also a variation based on centric quality assessment as explained at [cauc](http://github.com/jean-pierreBoth/linkauc)
 ## Some data sets

 ### Without labels